 What Documents Are Needed for a Vehicle Transfer?

-There can be multiple required documents involved in a vehicle sale, but the title is the most significant.
-Though documentation requirements can vary from one state to another, here are the documents most commonly required:
+There can be multiple documents involved in a vehicle sale, but the title is the most significant.
+Though paperwork requirements can vary from one state to another, here are the documents most commonly required:

 - A completed title transfer application form